homelab-alpha/docs/content/docs/shell-script/script-information/install_latest_hugo.info.md

 ## Conclusion

-This script automates the process of downloading and installing the latest version of Hugo, ensuring that users always have the most up-to-date version with minimal manual intervention.
-It includes comprehensive error handling and provides clear instructions for users to finalize their setup if necessary.
+This script automates the process of downloading and installing the latest version of Hugo, ensuring that users always have the most up-to-date version.
+It includes comprehensive error handling and provides clear instructions to complete the installation if needed.

 [install_latest_hugo.sh]:
   https://raw.githubusercontent.com/homelab-alpha/shell-script/main/scripts/install_latest_hugo.sh